theupdateframework/python-tuf/tuf/client/README.md

 **updater.py** is intended to be the only TUF module that software update systems need to utilize for a low-level integration.
-It provides a single class representing an updater that includes methods to download, install, and verify metadata/target files in a secure manner.
+It provides a single class representing an updater that includes methods to download, install, and verify metadata or target files in a secure manner.
 Importing **tuf.client.updater.py** and instantiating its main class is all that is required by the client prior to a TUF update request.
 The importation and instantiation steps allow TUF to load all of the required metadata files